-Longdean is one of the few ‘good’ schools in Dacorum with ‘interesting and engaging lessons;’ teachers who have ‘strong subject knowledge’ and ‘commitment and enthusiasm’; and ‘strong’ outcomes for pupils.
+Longdean is a ‘good’ school with ‘interesting and engaging lessons;’ teachers who have ‘strong subject knowledge’ and ‘commitment and enthusiasm’; and ‘strong’ outcomes for pupils.
 A strong Sixth Form curriculum and leaders who ‘know learners and their circumstances well’ (Ofsted 2015) mean that 100% of Sixth Form parents praise the Sixth Form experience and would recommend it.
 96% of parents say that the school is well led and managed (questionnaire Nov 2015).
 The Headteacher’s ‘vision for the academy is communicated very effectively and his determination to create a high quality of education for pupils is a powerful factor in the academy’s success’ and senior leaders ‘translate his ethos into all that they do.’
 (Ofsted 2015).

 ‘The academy’s commitment to the pupils’ welfare is outstanding.
 A dedicated staff team have exceptionally effective systems for pupils’ pastoral care’ (Ofsted 2015).
-91% of parents tell us that there is no bullying or that it is well dealt with; students say that they feel safe; and they are ‘polite and friendly with one another’(questionnaire Nov 2015).
+90% of parents tell us that there is no bullying or that it is well dealt with; students say that they feel safe; and they are ‘polite and friendly with one another’(questionnaire Nov 2018).
 Mixed-age form groups enable older students to support younger ones with transition to secondary school and selection of GCSE options; and the four Houses effectively promote collaborative work, healthy competition and challenge.
-Longdean students ‘are proud of their academy,’ ‘enjoy coming to school’ (Ofsted 2015) and say that they would recommend the school to a friend (questionnaire Nov 2015).
+Longdean students ‘are proud of their academy,’ ‘enjoy coming to school’ (Ofsted 2015) and say that they would recommend the school to a friend (questionnaire Nov 2018).Top of page

 A Year 7 Parent: